diorga/harpy/artifact/artifact.md

 1. The first alternative is to use the `harpy.tar` pre-built docker image we have provided in the archive.
 To launch the docker image, please run:

 ```
-    sudo docker load --input harpy.tar    # Loading from the tar
+    docker load --input harpy.tar    # Loading from the tar
 ```

 2. Another alternative to building the docker image, is to direcly pull it from the docker repo using the following command